PsyTeachR/ads-v1/docs/02-reports.md

 This is useful for complex styling, but you can also use these common plain-text style markups:

--   Headers are created by prefacing subtitles with one or more hashes (`#`).
+-   Headers are created by prefacing subtitles with one or more hashes (`#`) and a space (do not exclude the space).
 If you include a table of contents, this will be created from your document headers.
 -   Format text with *italics* or **bold** by surrounding the text with one or two asterisks or underscores.
 -   Make lists using numbers, asterisks or dashes before items.
 Indent items to make nested lists.
 -   Make links like this: `[psyTeachR](https://psyteachr.github.io/)`